ejp-rd-vp/cde-in-box/README.md

 #### Preparing input data

 The transformation services take `CSV` as input files.
-We provide `CSV` and `YARRRML` templates for each CDE module.
-The `YARRRML` templates are built-in the pipeline (config/...).
-To see `CSV` templates with example data for each CDE please click  [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates).
+We provide `CSVs` with example data and `YARRRML` templates for each CDE module [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates).
+The `YARRRML` templates are always loaded from GitHub automatically, so they stay up-to-date as we change the models in EJP-RD, but the `CSV` files must be added by the user.

 #### Configuring configuration and data folders

+**Step 1:** Folder structure

-**Step 1:** Create the following folder structure, relative to where you plan to keep your pre and post-transformed data:
+Make sure the following folder structure, relative to where you plan to keep your pre and post-transformed data, is available:
 ```
         .
         ./data/